+Stress drastically affects the vagus nerve.
 The game of trying to escape stress is hopeless.
 Since stress is so every day, how you handle it has the greatest impact on your well-being.
-Vagus nerve stimulation can therefore be a technique you use whenever you need to unwind.
+Stimulation through vagus nerve exercises can therefore be a technique you use whenever you need to unwind.

 Om chanting and 4 Other Vagus Nerve Exercises That Will Rewire Your Brain